rawls238/react-experiments/README.md

 For user X in the example A, the Default component renders since for user X foo maps to bar and there is no variation component defined for bar and therefore foobar will render.
 In Example B, there is a variation component defined for bar and in this case bar will render.

+## Customized Experiment Components

+If you want to create your own experiment component you can extend the base Parametrize component which is a fairly generic component that parametrizes its descendants with the experiment parameters of the experiment class passed in.

 ## Logging

-react-experiments logs an exposure event when it determines that a user should be enrolled in an experiment (i.e. the shouldEnroll flag is not false).
+react-experiments logs an exposure event when it determines that a user should be enrolled in an experiment (i.e. the shouldEnroll prop is not false).

 ## Development